njholcombe/PythonProjects/README.md

 # My PyCharm Projects

-This repository contains information about my PyCharm-based Python project.
+This repository contains information about my PyCharm-based Python projects.

-The source code is stored in a **private repository**.
+All my python source code is stored in a **private repository**.
 If you'd like access, feel free to contact me directly, and I can grant you access.

 ## Why is it private?